This page is not directly related to will-making. We include it because it is of potential benefit no matter how you make a Will.

 Any person with a superannuation entitlement can help their next of kin by nominating them as beneficiaries.

 Note also that since October 2010 all superannuation balances under $200 are transferred to the Australian Tax Office.
-This makes them easier to locate in the future - one solution to the widespread problem of young people changing jobs and leaving small super entitlements behind.
+This makes them easier to locate in the future, which helps solve the widespread problem of young people changing jobs and leaving small super entitlements behind.

 To search for unclaimed money or unclaimed superannuation balances, start with the ASIC website.